yard

 Curved beds with mixed heights and textures slow them down and cut their comfort level.

 Put your most deer tempting plants, like repeat-blooming roses, deep inside the bed or closer to the house.
-Wrap them with rings of sharper foliage, such as thorny barberry shrubs or stiff holly hedges.
+Wrap them with rings of sharper foliage, such as thorny barberry shrubs.
+Use holly hedges where you need a denser, evergreen buffer.

 In wide beds, aim for at least three layers.
-Use sturdy shrubs in back, mid-height perennials like colorful coneflowers in the center, and tough groundcovers such as low catmint along the edge.
+Use sturdy shrubs in back, mid-height perennials like colorful coneflower clumps in the center, and tough groundcovers such as low catmint along the edge.

 Deer are jumpy around tight spaces.
 Narrow side yards planted with tall, dense options like arborvitae screens discourage them from walking between houses.